bvinoth186/notes/cheat.md

 - If the instance is terminated, you can find the reasons under ‘State transition reason’ label
 - By default all accounts are limited to 5 elastic ip addresses per region
 - Xen - underlying hypervisor
+- Auto scaling group of spot instaces in primary and Auto scaling group of OnDemand instances in secondary is cost effective

 # Instance Families
 - D2 – Density – File servers / Dataware / Hadoop